 Center for the Comparative Study of Metropolitan Growth

-The Metro Growth Center takes advantage of the fact that Georgia State University is located in Atlanta, one of the nation’s fastest growing cities.
-This prime location offers students an opportunity to explore the myriad of issues affecting urban areas, and experience firsthand the legislative and judicial actions affecting planning and growth management.
-Students involved in the Metro Growth Center's programs are ready to serve as leaders in the law and regulation of the built and physical environment.
+The Metro Growth Center takes advantage of the fact that Georgia State University is in Atlanta, one of the nation’s fastest growing cities.
+This prime location offers students an opportunity to explore the myriad issues affecting urban areas, and experience firsthand the legislative and judicial actions affecting planning and growth management.
+Students involved in the Metro Growth Center’s programs are ready to serve as leaders in the law and regulation of the built and physical environment.

 Behind Our Name

 The center takes a comprehensive approach to studying urban and growth management issues by comparing, learning from and improving upon experiences in other countries.
 According to the United Nations, more than 50 percent of the world’s population lives in and around cities, yet the problems of growth are often studied in isolation.
 The center seeks to fill this void.

 The center’s focus extends well beyond the urban core to include all of the areas that comprise today’s urban landscape: suburbs, suburbanizing fringe, “edge” and satellite cities.

 Study Space VIII, a weeklong intensive workshop sponsored by Georgia State University College of Law’s more »